Menu

 Reactive CF® Dyes

-Probes for Cytoskeleton and Other Cellular Structures
+Probes for Cytoskeleton and Other Cell Structures

 • Phalloidin conjugates for F-actin labeling available in 16 CF® Dyes.
 CF®647 and CF®680 phalloidins ideal for STORM imaging.